rice-apps/Carpool-V3/README.md

 In the future, you can skil the `npm install` when starting the app.

+### Setting Environment Variables
+Carpool V3 uses two sets of `.env` files to set environment variables for local testing, one for the api folder and one from the client folder.
+Make sure to contact a Team Lead for those files!

 ### Contributing

 In order to contribute to Carpool V3, you must make all of your edits on your own development branch.
 To do so, create a new branch from your command line: